 Over the years I’ve had flickers of interest in running the marathon.
 Usually they last as long as it takes me to count to 26.
 This year it just so happened that the flicker caught on another thought I was having about our work with Wellness in the Schools, who work to improve school food and fitness programs.
 I remembered that they fielded a marathon team every year.
 I happened to be sitting at my computer, so I wrote to see if they had an open spot on their team.
 They did, they accepted me, and within 24 hours I was registered to run and desperately searching the internet for a training plan for under-prepared middle-aged knees.

 I can’t pretend that I wasn’t also excited, though.
 Without question, I’ve enjoyed the training, enjoyed the focused work that a goal like the marathon made possible.
-I’ve never felt more capable of rising to challenge and persisting through discomfort than I do now.
+I’ve never felt more capable of rising to challenge and persisting through discomfort than I do now here are several ideas for online business.
 Running long distance has changed me, as it does everyone who gets up off the sofa one day and decides to do it.

 We’ve suffered an enormous blow this week, and we need all the resources we can muster to get power back where it’s out, food to people who are hungry, clothes and shelter to people whose lives washed away.